 Over the years Yvo has been in touch with an increasing number of foreign lgbt organizations, began giving advice and lectures.
 He has founded a number of international religious transgender networks, among them Transgender Religion Global Network – Transgender Friendly Religious Alliance, International Transgender Buddhist Sangha.
 With this transgender network he wants to offer religious and Buddhist transgenders a platform so that they can exchange ideas, keep in touch and share experiences.
 His aim is also to build a bridge between religious and philosophical transgenders and religious movements so that religious transgenders feel safe and welcome within their religious community.

-Since 2014 he is the founder and chairman of TransAmsterdam http://transamsterdam.blogspot.nl and Amsterdam TransPride.
+Since 2014 he is the founder and chairman of TransAmsterdam http://transamsterdam.nl.
+He recently established a trans art school: https://www.transartschool.com/

 (This biographical statement provided by Yvo Manuel Vas Dias.)

-You can read a GLAAD interviev with Yvo here:
+You can read a GLAAD interview with Yvo here:

 Yvo is also engaged in these online networks: